vivek31979/Simple-Calculator/README.md

 # Simple-calculator
 This is a simple calculator which done simple calculations like addition,substraction,multiplication and division.
-This project created using javascript,css and HTML
+This project created using javascript,css and HTML. index.html file contains all the codes.